thi-ng/thingybot/README.md

 - `[` - store state (e.g. for branching)
 - `]` - pop state (end branch)

+Run-lenght encoding can be used for multiple consecutive symbols (to save precious char counts), e.g. `5+` expands to `+++++`.
+This only numbers `2` - `9` can be used for this purpose.

 Furthermore the symbols `a` - `e` can be used as markers or for more complex, mutually recursive replacements and each also execute an implicit forward motion.

-### Error handling
+#### Error handling

 For security reasons the bot will refuse to execute systems expanding to more than 1 million symbols.

 If there're any syntax errors, you'll most likely get a text-only reply telling you so, or if the error is more subtle, receive an image with default values for the ones which contained errors (e.g. header settings).

 ## Running